ELEKTRONN/ELEKTRONN/doc/GettingStarted.rst

   This section is addressed to people interested into large scale image processing tasks (such as found in connectomics).
 For smaller toy examples and processing of non-image data have a look at the :ref:`examples <examples>`.

-* CNN training requires a data set of spatial input data (2D/3D, with an optional fourth axis for (colour) channels) and *labels* (also called: ground truth, annotations, targets).
-The labels correspond to the individual pixels in the images or to whole images.
-The labels can be integers encoding class membership - or alternatively floats for regression targets.
-Illustrations of training labels can be found :ref:`here <modes>`.
+* CNN training requires a training data set of spatial input data (2D/3D, optional with a fourth axis for (colour) channels) and *labels* (also called: ground truth, annotations, targets) that correspond to the individual pixels in the images.
+The labels can be classes - then each pixel contains an integer number encoding the class membership - or alternatively floats for regression targets.
+Illustrations of training labels can be found :ref:`here <modes>`

 * Transform your data arrays to h5 data sets in separate files for images and labels.
 	- images: shape (x,y,z)  or (ch,x,y,z)